 To protect you from any unexpected situations during retirement, or even prior to that, you should consider the role of long-term disability insurance in your strategy.
 Although many expect that Social Security will pay long term disability claims if necessary, these are difficult to qualify for and may not adequately cover the expenses you incur and still maintain your standard of living.
 You cannot count on Social Security if you are disabled.

 Term life can be effective in supporting your retirement objectives by providing basic insurance and enabling you to broaden the scope of your financial alternatives.
 Using this tool gives you the freedom to thoughtfully craft an investment plan subsidized by the money you have saved by purchasing that term life policy.
 Without the burden of the fees associated with other life insurance policies, you can make the educated decisions that will enrich your retirement years.

-Permanent life insurance, despite the case made above for a term life policy, is often viewed as an essential option in any retirement plan.
+Despite the case made above for a term life policy, is often viewed as an essential option in any retirement plan.
 This is primarily because life insurance benefits can be used to replace lost Social Security benefits for a surviving spouse when his or her spouse passes away during retirement.
 This supplemental income can make an incredible difference for families that rely on these benefits.
 Additionally, and equally as importantly, when properly structured, a life insurance policy can provide tax deferred growth, tax free cash flow and even a tax free death benefit, all of which give you greater flexibility as to how you use your cash during retirement.